brodycj/sqlite-batch-connection-core-pro-free-2020-01-unstable-0x/README.md

 ]
 ```

-Note that `lastInsertRowId` is only relevant for a statement with non-zero `rowsAffected` in the result.
+NOTE: `lastInsertRowId` is only relevant for a statement with non-zero `rowsAffected` in the result.

 second set (in JSON string format, reformatted by `prettier-standard`):